iLearn-Agent/Janus/README.md

 Installation packages for supported operating systems are available from [GitHub Releases](https://github.com/iLearn-Agent/Janus/releases).

+Janus is ready to use after installation, with a free daily token allowance for every user.
+For custom model service settings, follow the configuration guide below.

 ### 🍎 Launch on macOS

 The current macOS build is not signed or notarized.
 After moving `Janus.app` to `/Applications`, run the following commands in Terminal to launch it: